-My name is Marlon, a photographer, sort-of-software-programmer, nature-lover and homesteader(smallholder?) living at the very bottom part of Africa, doing the best I can with what I’ve got (not that much, ideally).
+My name is Marlon, a photographer, sort-of-software-programmer, nature-lover and homesteader(smallholder?) living at the very bottom part of Africa, doing the best I can with what I’ve got (not much, by design).

 I have studied electronics and software development, and worked as a software programmer for most of my career.
 For the last few years, I have been on a change, of course, for many personal reasons to be revealed in my writings and upcoming videos.
 My dream is to be less reliant on the things people take for granted, spend lots of money on, etc – allowing me to increasingly spend more time with my wife and dogs (and chickens,

 I have used all kinds of cameras, starting on a 110 Film Safeway as a child, moving on to the first affordable digitals (Kodaks and Samsungs), prosumers (FujiFilms) and ending up with DSLR’s which I use at this very time.

 Photography gives me an opportunity to capture reality at a very specific time, and freeze that forever into an image that I can look at in the future.
 For me, it is about what I want from my pictures, but at the same time, anticipating what others with a similar mindset might appreciate.
 Humans live vastly unique lives (well, most…) and photography, video and creative arts convey moods and emotions, knowledge and inspiration between us all.

 A photo can reveal things that one might never have seen in person; it can expose details in the world of insects and plants at substrate level or answer questions no-one thought to ask.
 An image can preserve the mood from a place where you might never go again, or carry the emotion to someone who may never go there.
 It can sprout research and passions, it can look good on a wall or backdrop, it is versatile, and photography has no limits at intellectual and emotional levels.